eseglem/hass-wattbox/README.md

 _Home Assistant Component to integrate with [WattBox][wattbox]._

-Copy the custom_component folder into your config, as with any other custom component.
-Can also be instlled through HACS via a custom repository.
+Easiest way to install this component is through [HACS][hacs].

-Configuration through `configuration.yaml`, not available in UI at this time.
+Configuration through `configuration.yaml`, not available in UI yet.

 Example Config:
 ```